-For all the environmentalists, enjoy the Secret Gardens Trilogy and discover the secrets cherished amongst the City’s parks and gardens.
-Located at Harold Boas Garden, 1pm – 2pm, this event will be part three of the Trilogy.
+For all the garden lovers, enjoy the Significance of Harold Boas Gardens walking tour and discover the secrets cherished amongst the City’s parks and gardens.
+Located at Harold Boas Garden, 1.30pm – 2.30pm.
 Harold Boas Garden is enriched with strong architectural history and is named after the visionary architect, town planner and former United Nations and City of Perth Councilor, Harold Boas.

 Suggested for you

 Out and About